cadence-tools/cadence-for-intellij-platform/README.md

 - Alternative you can get it from the [Jetbrains Marketplace](https://plugins.jetbrains.com/plugin/17764-cadence)

 ## Usage

+### Syntax Highlighting
 - The plugin will be immediately associated with any `.cdc` files and provide syntax highlighting.
 - It will follow the different themes / color schemes you choose from your IDE
 - You can customize the colors by going to `Settings` -> `Editor` -> `Color Scheme` -> `Cadence`

+### Language Server Protocol Support
+- To utilize the LSP support, you must have [flow-cli](github.com/onflow/flow-cli) installed and available on your PATH
+- You can test it by running on a terminal the command `flow cadence language-server`.
+(It will tell you that it does nothing when ran from a terminal)
+- You should run the flow emulator from the flow-cli before starting the plugin, with the command `flow emulator start`
+- You can configure the settings for the LSP under `Settings` -> `Tools` -> `Cadence LSP settings`
+- Note: After changing settings, a restart is required for them to take effect.
+This will be addressed in a future release

 ## Compatibility
 All Intellij Platform products, from version 2021.2 and up: